gbv/coli-conc.gbv.de/en/coli-ana.md

 It is planned to display rules applied in the analysis of each built number.

+#### How do I determine the base number of a given DDC number?

+A base number of a DDC number is a number of any length to which other numbers are added.
+It is planned to highlight base numbers in the analysis.

 #### What other features does the coli-ana Webservice provide?

 The webservice offers two other features: